swiftlang/swift-evolution/proposals/0354-regex-literals.md

 }
 ```

-or extended literal must be used, e.g:
+or an extended literal must be used, e.g:

 ```swift
 let regex = Regex {